infinityworks/Policies/ISO-9001/CommunicationsPolicy/readme.md

 Slack is only used for informal, day-to-day BAU communications between IW and client stakeholders.
 Official communications are never conducted via this medium.

+#### Customer IM Tooling

+In addition, or instead of, Slack it is common for IW Consultants to use customer provided, managed and adminstered instant messenger tooling.
+Where provided, IW adhere to customer codes of conduct and appropriate usage policies with the individual Consultant expected to exercise good judgement.
+The Account Lead and Managing Consultant provide oversight and escalation where customer tooling is preferred.

+This falls outside of the scope of IW's capability to monitor and audit.

 #### Phone & Video

 Phone-calls & teleconferences are made to clients to support project delivery, escalations, support queries and early engagements.
 These are a more personal communication offering a face or voice to a name and can help draw the emotive elements missed in written communications.